dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/TestingGuide.md

 ## Protocol-Oriented Client

-All services conform to ``Testing/SpotifyClientProtocol``.
+All services conform to ``SpotifyClientProtocol``.
 Construct your app against the protocol, then provide one of the following at runtime:

 - ``SpotifyClient`` for real HTTP traffic.
-- ``Testing/MockSpotifyClient`` for deterministic responses without having to implement each endpoint yourself.
+- ``MockSpotifyClient`` for deterministic responses without having to implement each endpoint yourself.
 Provide closures for the calls your test cares about and leave the rest untouched.
-- ``Testing/SpotifyClientProtocol`` also works great with your own lightweight mocks if you prefer to use a testing framework.
+- ``SpotifyClientProtocol`` also works great with your own lightweight mocks if you prefer to use a testing framework.

 ## Sample Data